conversation/raca/README.markdown

     puts account.auth_token

+List the available APIs:

+    puts account.service_names

-Or you can view the URLs for each rackspace cloud API:
+... and then view the URLs for each service:

     puts account.public_endpoint("cloudFiles", :ord)